AlexeyVRomanenko/OTUS-HW-1/README.md

  complier
    - C++ 20 or later (g++, clang++, msvc, etc.)
-   - Use cmake 3.28 to build this project (Optional)
+   - Use cmake 3.28 to build this project (optional)
    - Dependencies: boost.
 Use vcpkg or conan to get it.

 Test